strangepoop/strangepoop.github.io/_posts/2014-3-3-Hello-World.md

-Notice that the Homset isomoprhism is a useful definition.
+Notice that the Homset isomoprhism is a useful definition. {not obvious}

 Here's a fuck-color-consistency version in the style of Kalid, to help unpack the logical defintion:
 $$\forall X \exists Y$$

+{notes, remove}:
+- {obvious} tags to be replaced with structure and images, so it composes almost formally and with completeness, not sprinkled on
+- don't let this be The voice, only a voice